 This isn’t an exhaustive list of updates for the 2nd gen engine.
-However, as you can see, there were quite a few important updates for the 6.7L PowerStroke.
-Some of them are intended to improve reliability over the initial 6.7L.
+However, as you can see, there were quite a few important updates.
+Some of them are intended to improve reliability over the initial 6.7L which did experience common turbo and EGR issues.
 A few of the updates are also focused on improving torque and performance.

 - EGT Sensor Failure

 - Injection Pump Failure